School Boundary Review –

 Why must a Board decision occur on November 21 when changes won’t be implemented until the following school year?

-At the same time, other processes must take place such as designing new bus routes, ensuring that transportation contractors have enough drivers to fulfill our requirements, adjusting the locations of portable classrooms to meet new requirements.
+At the same time, other processes must take place such as designing new bus routes, ensuring that transportation contractors have enough drivers to fulfill our requirements, and adjusting the locations of portable classrooms to meet new requirements.

 While the plan itself can be completed on paper, the implementation of the decision is a very heavy lift and one that is already compressed with the November 21 decision.
+Supports are also provided to schools and families impacted during the remainder of the school year.
+Additional details regarding that can be found on the website.

 When will any changes go into effect?